plaited/plaited/libs/rite/README.md

 #### How it works

-Wether an element is in the body's light DOM or deeply nested in another elements shadow DOM we can find it using the helper `t.findByText`.
-This helper will search the light dom and then penetrate shadow DOMs to find the first element with the`node.textContent` or return undefined.
+Wether an element is in the light DOM or deeply nested in another elements shadow DOM we can find it using the helper `t.findByText`.
+This helper takes two
+arguments:

+- `type searchText = string | RegExp`
+- `type context = HTMLElement` _Optional defaults to the `document`_

+It will search the light dom of the `context`, then penetrate any shadow DOMs nested in the `context` to find the first element with the `Node.textContent` of our `searchText` or return undefined.

 #### Example Scenario